Saibo-creator/transformers-gcd/README.md

 We provide a collection of grammars in the `examples/grammars` folder, which are mostly identical to the grammars in llama-cpp project.
 We try to keep the grammars up-to-date with the original grammars from llama-cpp project.
-But up to now, we can not yet guarantee that all grammars from llama-cpp project can be directly used in transformers-GCD.
+But up to now, we can not yet guarantee that all grammars from llama-cpp project can be directly used in transformers-CFG.

 The list of grammars contains:
 - `json.gbnf`: A grammar for generating valid json objects.